fluescher/cascld-kubernetes/03-networking-load-balancing/readme.md

 ## 1. Register a service

 We already scaled our webapplication.
 But using the pod IPs does not scale very well.
-We can register our webapplciation pods using a service and exposing them with an DNS entry.
+We can register our webapplication pods using a service and exposing them with an DNS entry.

 Create a service: